darshilagrawal/SwiftLevelIdentifiers/README.md

-# SwiftLevelIdentifiers
+# Swift Level Identifiers
-A program to check the privacy and permissions of different types of Swift Variable
+A program to check the privacy and permissions of different types of swift variable